demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-platform-get-ha-state
 ***
-Get the HA state and assocaited details from the given device and any other details.
+Get the HA state and associated details from the given device and any other details.

 #### Base Command